HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 compared: one which rounds __before__ the computation, and one which rounds __after__*

-Doing this in on a real computer, using the Valgrind framework, is pretty straightforward.
+Doing this in on a practical computer, using the Valgrind framework, is pretty straightforward.
 We already know from the last post that we have shadow values for each argument, sitting around in memory somewhere.
 VEX only allows operations to be executed on temporaries